asifhaider/LLM-Finetuning-Prompting-Project/README.md

 ### Step 2: Parameter Efficient Supervised Fine-tuning (QLoRA) and Inference

-Now, we want to make our experimental model familiar with code review focused knowledge.
-Hence, we choose to fine-tune one of the latest open-source LLMs.
+We adopt parameter efficient fine-tuning (PEFT) method (low-rank adaptation approach) with 4-bit quantization (QLoRA) to fit the weights and updates into a 16GB VRAM local machine.
 To fine-tune the Llama 3 8B model, we use the [unsloth](https://github.com/unslothai/unsloth) framework, which offers faster training and inference speed for latest open-source LLMs.
-We adopt parameter efficient fine-tuning (PEFT) method (low-rank adaptation approach) with 4-bit quantization (QLoRA) to fit the weights and updates into a 16GB VRAM local machine.

 The machine specs, all the hyperparameters along with the supervised fine-tuning process using huggingface trainer and wandb logger ecosystem can be found in this fine-tuning [notebook](/Fine-tuning/llama-3-train-test.ipynb).
 Take a closer look at this file to understand the training and inference details.